sage-code/maj/words.md

+# Classification of words

 **Close persons:**

-Nouns are usually terminated with "a".
+Nouns are from 3 up to 6 letters long but usually 4.

 maj  | english            | romanian
 -----|--------------------|-----------------